jamesAlhassan/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Don’t forget to push your header file

- 0-putchar.c script - Prints To stdout
+ 0-putchar.c script -  a program that prints _putchar, followed by a new line

  1-alphabet.c script - prints lower case alphabets